microprediction/endersgame/endersgame/attackers/FAQ.md

 # Frequently Asked Questions

+When implementing an [attacker](https://github.com/microprediction/endersgame/tree/main/endersgame/attackers) keep the following in mind.

 ### FAQ 1: Should I implement `tick_and_predict` ?
 Only if you really want to.
 It's already in the base class.